GoogleCloudPlatform/professional-services/tools/vm-migrator/Readme.md

 make STEP=clone_subnet migrate-subnet
 # recreate instances with the same IP in the recreated subnet
 make STEP=create_instances migrate-subnet

+make STEP=prepare_rollback migrate-subnet
+make STEP=rollback_instances migrate-subnet

 ```

-Notes:
-* This case is particularly interesting if VMs need to stay *in the same VPC*.
-Otherwise, the next example (move VMs to an existing subnet is a better fit).
+**Note**: This case is particularly interesting if VMs need to stay *in the same VPC*.
+Otherwise, use the next example (move VMs to an existing subnet is a better fit).

 ### Move VMs to a different (existing) subnet